 Mary holds a bachelor’s degree in nursing from St. Olaf College in Minnesota and two masters degrees, in pediatric nursing and in administrative medicine, from the University of Wisconsin-Madison.

 Mary also devotes substantial time to volunteerism and board service.
-She is currently a member of the Oscar Rennebohm Foundation board, the Opera for the Young Board, and several University of Wisconsin committees and boards.
-She is married to Carl Gulbrandsen, and together they have three children and four grandchildren.
+She is currently a member of the Oscar Rennebohm Foundation board and several University of Wisconsin committees and boards.
+She is married to Carl Gulbrandsen, and together they have three children and five grandchildren.

 “It is truly a joy to meet the FFWS recipients, hear their stories, observe their joy for learning, and to know that the future of our State and Country are in their wonderful, capable hands.”